ShenyiCui/dcbbookings/README.md

 # DCB BOOKINGS User Documentation
 Welcome to the site!
 It's purpose is to help the school better manage its many resources.

+Visit the Design Process here: https://www.ivykang.com/uiux/dcb-bookings

 *The official DCB bookings site to manage school resources* *@Created by Ivy Kang [Art Prefect] & Shenyi Cui [MIT Prefect] DCB Class of 2019*